chadhindsight/js-password-gen/README.md

 - Repository contains multiple descriptive commit messages.

 - Repository contains quality README file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit the following for review:

-- The URL of the deployed application.

-- The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

----

-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.